 The Blue Moon Wisteria is a true American Queen, growing naturally in the southern states and growing naturally as far north as Illinois.
 This native plant is related to the more common Chinese wisteria, but is much superior if you live in a cooler area.
-Because Wisteria takes several years to bloom from a young plant it is important to start with a mature plant, and we are proud to have found a supply of plants already trained and staked to be 4 to 5 feet tall.
+Because Wisteria takes several years to bloom from a young plant it is important to start with a mature plant.
 An older plant like this will normally bloom the first year after planting, giving you an early taste of how beautiful it is going to be.

 While the Chinese wisteria just blooms in spring, the Blue Moon Wisteria often blooms three times a year – a major blooming in spring before the leaves emerge, followed by additional blooms in summer and often again in early fall.
 The blossoms are magnificent – lavender blue in color, and clustered on a hanging raceme that is 12 inches long.
 There can be as many as 90 individual blooms in each raceme and a plant can be covered in hundreds of these flower clusters, creating a stunning and dramatic effect in the garden.
 The foliage is dark green and the leaves are up to 12 inches long, divided into smaller leaflets, with between 9 and 15 leaflets per leaf.